cmeng-git/atalk-android/README.md

 * [aTalk site](https://cmeng-git.github.io/atalk)
 * [FAQ](https://cmeng-git.github.io/atalk/faq.html)
 * [Release Notes](https://github.com/cmeng-git/atalk-android/blob/master/aTalk/ReleaseNotes.txt)

+## aTalk apk build for android
+* Following development environment setups are used to build aTalk.apk<br/>
+  a.
+Android Studio 4.2.1<br/>
+  b.
+Gradle version as specified in ./gradle/gradle-wrapper.properties<br/>
+  c.
+Ubuntu 20.04 with proper environment setup for development<br>
+  Note: all shell scripts in aTalk are written to run on linux OS only e.g. Ubuntu
+* aTalk uses native jni libraries, required to be built manually.<br/>
+  The jni libraries must be built prior to android studio apk build process.
+* You may launch the gradle task 'initJniLibs' to build all the jni libraries used in aTalk.<br/>
+  See aTalk/jni/static_library_build directory readme files for more information<br/>
+  on linux environment setup, and the execution of jni libraries build scripts.

 ## Feedback and Contributions
 Cannot found an UI language and would like to help; translate the content in [strings.xml](https://github.com/cmeng-git/atalk-android/blob/master/art/values-xlate/strings.xml).
 Create a pull request or forward the file to the developer.